-The park’s characteristically rolling landscape was formed by debris left long ago by glaciers.
-The glacial eskers here are remnants of the last ice age; the melting of glaciers about ten thousand years ago left a hummocky landscape partially filled with small lakes and ponds.
-Eskers are formed when melt-water rivers transport gravel and silt underneath glaciers.
+The park’s rolling landscape was formed by debris left long ago by glaciers.
+Situated on the southern edge of the Fraser Plateau, it was formed from lava flows some five to ten million years ago.
+The glacial eskers here are remnants of the last ice age left a landscape of small lakes and ponds.
+Eskers are formed when melted water rivers transport gravel and silt underneath glaciers.
 Tunnels near the base of retreating glaciers fill with transported sediments that remain as sandy or gravelly ridges as the glacier melts away.

 Big Bar Lake Park includes representative ecosystems in both forest and lakeshore environments.
-The unique terrain imprints a snapshot of history on the landscape, telling the story of the area’s history of glaciation.
-The protection of such a landscape for its historical attributes and aesthetic appeal is important.
+The protection of this landscape for its historical attributes and aesthetic appeal is important.
 Equally important is the conservation of the area’s wildlife habitat and plant and animal species.
-The scattered lakes, ponds, and wetlands support a host of wildlife species including large and small mammals, birds, and amphibians.
-Additionally, lakes in the area support healthy populations of rainbow trout.
+The scattered lakes, ponds, and wetlands support a host of wildlife species including large and small mammals, birds, fish and amphibians.

-The area’s dry, warm summers and winters with moderate snowfall greatly influence the plant species and wildlife species present.
-Since the park is away from the moderating influence of the ocean, the temperature extremes that must be tolerated by plant and animal life are greater than at the coast.
+The area’s varying seasonal weather greatly influence the plant species and wildlife.
+Since the park is away from the moderating influence of the ocean, the temperature extremes tolerated by plant and animal life are greater than at the coast.
 Both the grass and tree species found in the area are uniquely adapted to this climate.
-Grasses grow quickly in spring and use the moisture from snowmelt and rain, while seeds and roots lie dormant during the summer’s hot and dry spell.
-Similarly, tree species are characteristically deep-rooted in order to access water.
-Common tree species include pine, spruce, and aspen – all of which are well adapted to dry areas and re-establish quickly following fire.
+Grasses grow quickly in spring and use the moisture from snowmelt and rain.
+Seeds and roots lie dormant during the summer’s hot and dry spell.
+Common tree species include pine, spruce, and aspen.
+They are well adapted to dry areas and re-establish quickly following fire.

 Flowers, trees and shrubs are part of the park’s natural heritage, please don’t damage or remove them.

-The combination of grasses and trees with little undergrowth favours certain kinds of animals.
-In particular, deer are drawn to grazing areas closely interspersed with shelter in the trees.
-Coyotes, hawks and eagles are also common and prey on field mice and voles inhabiting grassland areas.
-Squirrels are plentiful, feeding on abundant pine and spruce cones.
-Black bear, moose, lynx and cougar are some of the large mammals found in the park and surrounding area.
-Park visitors also often see snowshoe hares, chipmunks and marmots.
+The combination of grasses and trees with little undergrowth favour certain kinds of animals.
+Coyotes, hawks and eagles are also common and prey on field mice and voles inhabiting grassy areas.
+Black bear, deer, moose, lynx and cougar are some of the large mammals found in the park and surrounding area.
+Park visitors often see squirrels, snowshoe hares, chipmunks and marmots.
 Big Bar Lake also supports an active beaver population.
-Please enjoy the beavers and other wildlife through quiet observation without disturbance.
+Please enjoy the wildlife through quiet observation without disturbance.